 - Sweet, syrupy, clean finish at 2:30–2:45 → you’ve found your number.

-Why small steps: each Q2/C2 click moves particle size roughly 8–12 microns.
+Why small steps?
+Each Q2/C2 click moves particle size roughly 8–12 microns.
 Two clicks is usually enough to flip a brew from sour to balanced.
+My own Q2 sits at 10 clicks for an Ethiopian Yirgacheffe I’ve been working through from Onyx Coffee Lab.
+The first try at 12 overshot into sour territory.
+10 landed cleanly the next morning.

 Write down: bean name, roast date, click count from zero, drawdown time, and a one-line taste note.
-Why: burrs wear in over the first 2–3 kg of coffee, and different beans want different settings.
-A log turns guesswork into pattern recognition.
-Keeping that bag stored properly between brews also keeps your log meaningful — stale beans will shift your numbers for the wrong reason.
+Burrs wear in over the first 2–3 kg of coffee, and different beans want different settings.
+A log turns guesswork into pattern recognition over a few weeks.
+Keeping that bag stored properly between brews also keeps your log honest.
+Stale beans will shift your numbers for the wrong reason.

 | Symptom | Likely cause | Fix |